purescript/purescript/prelude/README.md

 ### Types

-    data Ref a where
+    newtype Ref a where
-      Ref :: a -> Ref a
+      Ref :: a -> Ref

 ### Type Class Instances